 - Water Bottle Pockets – I need water bottle pockets since I don’t use hydration sleeves.

-There are now many competitors in the frameless backpack category, and I have used two of the packs below.
+Many competitors are now in the frameless backpack category, and I have used two packs below.
 The MLD Prophets and ULA CDT are my favorites because of their comfort and durability.
-They are all good backpacks though, and different packs work for different people.
+However, they are all excellent backpacks, and different packs work for others.

 MLD Prophet – First Glance